sf-wdi-21/notes/week-07/day-05-rails-review/dusk-rails-drills/readme.md

 ## Part Four: Partial It Up

-Go back through your application and create partials for your nav, all forms and whatever else you deem worth.
+Go back through your application and create partials for your nav, all forms and whatever else you deem worthy.

 ## Part Five: Seeding Your Application